knative/docs/docs/eventing/features/authorization.md

 ## Rejection Behavior

 If a request does not pass any applicable `EventPolicy`, it will be rejected with a `403 Forbidden` HTTP status code, ensuring that unauthorized event deliveries are blocked.
+If multiple policies apply to the same resource, the event will be delivered as long as it matches **at least one** of the applicable `EventPolicies`.
+This ensures that even if strict policies are in place, valid events that meet the criteria of any policy can still be processed.

 ## Example